LISkyushu/Sigma/README.md

 ## Environments

-All environments data are saved in the 'data' folder.
+All environments data are stored in the 'data' folder.

 problem_index refers to the environments: